 A: Yes, it is strictly confidential.
 We will not release any information to any agency or individual without your consent.

-A: No, parental permission is not required for our services.
+A: No, parental permission is not required for 14 years of age and older.

 A: Yes, free condoms are available any time during clinic hours.